openoms/bitcoin-tutorials/fulcrum.md

 " | sudo -u fulcrum tee /home/fulcrum/.fulcrum/fulcrum.conf
 ```
 * the ports 50021 and 50022 are used to not interfere with a possible Electrs or ElectrumX instance
+* note the different settings for 4 and 8 GB RAM
 * edit afterwards with `sudo nano /home/fulcrum/.fulcrum/fulcrum.conf`

 ## Create a systemd service